tillitis/tkey-ssh-agent/README.md

 By now you should have learned which serial port to use from one of the "Running on" sections.
-If you're running on hardware, the LED on the UBS stick is expected to be flashing white, indicating that firmware is ready to receive an app to run.
+If you're running on hardware, the LED on the USB stick is expected to be flashing white, indicating that firmware is ready to receive an app to run.

 There's a script called `runsign.sh` which loads and runs an ed25519